BAF Shaheen College Kurmitola

-BAF Shaheen College Kurmitola (বিএএফ শাহীন কলেজ কুর্মিটোলা), commonly abbreviated as BAFSK or known as Kurmitola Shaheen, is a school and college operated by the Bangladesh Air Force.
-It is located in Kurmitola, within the Dhaka Cantonment of Dhaka, Bangladesh.
-Established on 1 January 1972, the institution offers education from kindergarten through grade 12.
-While originally founded to serve the children of Air Force personnel, the college is also open to civilian students.
+BAF Shaheen College Kurmitola (বিএএফ শাহীন কলেজ কুর্মিটোলা), commonly abbreviated as BAFSK and also known as Kurmitola Shaheen, is a school and college operated by the Bangladesh Air Force.

+The institution is located in Kurmitola, within the Dhaka Cantonment area of Dhaka, Bangladesh.

+Established on 1 January 1972, the institution provides education from kindergarten through Grade 12.
+While it was originally established to cater to the children of Air Force personnel, the college is also open to civilian students.

 History

-BAF Shaheen College Kurmitola was established in 1972 as the "Air Force School."
-It was renamed "BAF Shaheen School" in 1980.
-In 1982, the college section was introduced, and the institution was renamed "BAF Shaheen College Kurmitola."
-Since then, it has grown into a reputed non-residential academic institution managed by the Bangladesh Air Force under the supervision of the Ministry of Education (Bangladesh) and the Dhaka Education Board.
-The English version section of the institution started in 2010 for classes up to Grade V. In 2015, it was expanded to Grade X. A new college building was constructed in 2019, which now houses both Bengali and English medium college branches.
+BAF Shaheen College Kurmitola was established in 1972 as the Air Force School.
+In 1980, it was renamed BAF Shaheen School.
+The college section was introduced in 1982, following which the institution adopted its present name, BAF Shaheen College Kurmitola.
+Since then, it has developed into a non-residential academic institution managed by the Bangladesh Air Force under the supervision of the Ministry of Education (Bangladesh) and the Dhaka Education Board.

+The English version section of the institution was introduced in 2010 for classes up to Grade V and was subsequently expanded to Grade X in 2015.
+In 2019, a new college building was constructed, which now accommodates both the Bengali- and English-medium college branches.